oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/personas/julie_jones_sales_operations.png)

-Since it is Julie's first time signing into Oracle Cloud, she has to figure out how to access Oracle Process Cloud Services.
+Since it is Lisa's first time signing into Oracle Cloud, she has to figure out how to access Oracle Process Cloud Services.

 ---